the-game-bay/the-curiosity-rock/README.md

 A trail to practice asking and answering open-ended questions, and to develop critical thinking and communication skills.

-At the end of The Question Trail, there is a balance rock, and we practice thinking difficult questions there.
+A balance rock is at the end the trail where we practice thinking difficult questions.